martinwozenilek/windows_update/README.md

 - **If stopped**: Starts the service
 - **If already running**: Proceeds without changes

 **Note**: The service is set to `Automatic` startup type when disabled.
-The script does NOT disable the service after completion.
-If you need to disable it again, you can do so manually or use a separate script.
+If no updates are found, the script will stop and disable the service before shutting down.

+## Shutdown Behavior

+If no Windows Updates are available:

+- The script will stop the Update Orchestrator Service
+- The service will be disabled
+- Windows will shut down after a 60-second countdown
+- The shutdown can be cancelled by running: `shutdown /a` from an elevated command prompt

 ## Restart Behavior